daniyaalk/mocksysql/README.md

 * Binary Protocol
 * TLS
-    * As an extension,authentication methods that require encryption are not supported
+    * As an extension, authentication methods that require encryption are not supported
 * Multiple Resultset queries (partially supported)
 * Client protocol < 4.1 (Not tested)
+* Multifactor authentication
+* Compression